paulcair/paulcairns/content/projects/geppeto/index.md

 Geppeto was the first in-house machine that I built at EnergyLab Lome.
 It is a 3-axis CNC machine with a frame made of 3D printed parts, combined with off the shelf rods and lead screws.
 The motors are 1.5 A nema 17, and it is all controlled using an arduino with CNC shield and grbl controller.

 It was a great project, that took a while to master and many contributors.
-I would like to personally thank Hadnane OURO-AGBE, Matt STEDMA, and Edward YAKUBU, for their contributions to the project over time and for helping bring it to life.
+I would like to personally thank Hadnane OURO-AGBE, Matt STEDMAN, and Edward YAKUBU, for their contributions to the project over time and for helping bring it to life.

 IMPORTANT NOTE: this is one of the first projects that set me off on my machine building and electro-mechanical design journey, as such, I had not mastered the concept of properly documenting my work.
 Therefore the images and videos are sparse and limited.